arturmuller/battle-tracker-content/README.md

 ## Contributing

-If you're comfortable with (or willing to learn) the [GitHub forking workflow](https://guides.github.com/activities/forking/), make all your translations locally using the guidelines outlined in the section "Translating" below, and then open a PR.
+If you're comfortable with (or willing to learn) the [GitHub forking workflow](https://guides.github.com/activities/forking/), make all your changes as usual and submit a PR.

 Otherwise, you can use GitHub's edit feature to translate files one by one.
 [A guide is available here](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).

+:warning: Before you jump into translations, **read the "Translating" section below** to avoid any unnecessary confusion.

 ## Translating